neilstudd/neilstudd/CommunicationsReadme.md

 - **If you're desperate for a reply, don't sit in silence.** I practice Inbox Zero, and check my mail/DMs every day (unless my Out Of Office says otherwise).
 If you haven't received a reply from me within 24 hours, this means I don't believe a follow-up is required.
 If you are expecting a response, please @ me in a reply (especially if it's a long thread with many recipients - see the "frustrations" section below).
 - **I'm OCD about to-do lists.** Similar to the above, I'm very driven by task lists, and the completion of objectives.
 If my lists grow too long, I may block-out some calendar time to prevent myself from becoming overwhelmed.
 Please bear this in mind if giving me new tasks when I am already openly juggling several other tasks.
 - **I actively try to avoid over-working.** I have a history of over-working which has sometimes spilled over into burnout.
 Because of this, I am now strict with myself in ensuring I take overtime back at a convenient point.
 Please be supportive and understanding with this.
-- **I have a full house on Mondays/Tuesdays.** My wife and son are both at home on Mondays and Tuesdays.
-Although I have an isolated office in the garden, there may still be occasional mini-emergencies which drag me away suddenly for a few minutes.

 ### Things that frustrate me